emiliaajax/ai-generated-code/docs/test-specification.md

 #### **TC2.1 Control the output from the unit tests for ChatGPT**

 ###### **Input**
-- Go to ./mergeTestResults/results/
-- Open chatGPTErrors.json
-- Observe the error count for Knapsack
-- Go to ./app/src/test/ChatGPT/Knapsack
-- Run all the tests located in the Tx folders.
-- Count the compilation errors.

-###### **Output**
-- When the testing is done, observe that testResults.json has been created in the root of the project.
-- When the testing is done, observe that chatGPTErrors.json, chatGPTResults.json, copilotErrors.json and copilotResults.json has been created in the folder ./mergeTestResults/results/

-#### **TC2.1 Control the output from the unit tests for ChatGPT**

-###### **Input**
 - Open testResults.json
 - Count the number of 1s in BreadthFirstSearch for ChatGPT
 - Go to ./app/src/test/ChatGPT/BreadthFirstSearch